lionbytes/memoirs-project/README.md

 ### 3. Development
+The backend was mainly developed with Python 3 using the Flask micro-framework.
-The following technologies and packages have been used to develop this pet project:
+More comprehensively, the following technologies and packages have been used to develop this pet project:
 - Python 3.6
 - Flask 0.12
 - Flask-Bcrypt 0.7.1